samarthlamba/Brick_Breaker/doc/DESIGN.md

 The Powerup class represents a powerup.
 Powerups have a fixed chance of being droped from any AbstractBlock when it is broken.
 They are created at the previous location of the block, and are represented on screen by a circle.
 Powerups are updated in the updatePowerup method, which is called every step.
 All powerups in the game are kept track of in a list of current Powerups.

 ## Assumptions that Affect the Design
 One assumption we made was that the image files we use to display the store and splash screen are present when the game runs.
+If the image file for store isn't available, then it will work, and just won't display the store image.
+All functionality will work.
+Similarly, if the highest score txt file isn't present, it will assume the highest score is 0 and not write anything to the file.

 It is also assumed that the format of the Level text files will be a comma-separated list of characters representing currently accepted blocks.
 #### Features Affected by Assumptions